Pieropan’s estate covers 35 hectares of vineyard situated on the stony hills of the Soave Classico zone...

 The Pieropan family has been producing wines in Soave since the 1860s.
 Indeed, they were the first to bottle a wine with the name Soave on the label, in the early 1930s.
 Nino Pieropan took over from his father in 1970 and was the first to make a single vineyard wine, Calvarino, in 1971.
 Nino’s two sons, Andrea and Dario, now work with him running the estate.
 In 1999, the Pieropan family bought a property in the Valpolicella production area and planted eight hectares with vines.

-The grapes are grown in the vineyard of `La Rocca`, which takes its name from the adjacent medieval castle and fortress ("La rocca") that dominate the town of Soave, just east of Verona.
+The grapes were grown in the vineyard of `La Rocca`, which takes its name from the adjacent medieval castle and fortress ("La rocca") that dominate the town of Soave, just east of Verona.
 The soil in La Rocca is unique in Soave in that it is a limestone outcrop (the same soil as in Valpolicella Classico) in a sea of basalt.
-Because of this soil, Nino Pieropan feels he gets sufficient ripeness in his Garganega to make a wine solely from this variety.
+Because of this soil, Pieropan feel they get sufficient ripeness in the Garganega to make a wine solely from this variety.

 Golden yellow in the glass, with intense, concentrated perfumes that follow through to the palate.
 Classic La Rocca aromas of almond essence and honey lead to an elegant and beautifully balanced palate, with notes of vanilla and almond kernel, ripe apricots and exotic fruit.
 The long finish has a light minerally edge.

 Liberty Wines customers can order this wine directly from us.